HorizonCode/BSRPC/README.md

 ## Credits

-This program utilizes the Streamer Tools Mod for Beat Saber created by EnderdracheLP.
+This program utilizes [Streamer Tools](https://github.com/EnderdracheLP/streamer-tools) for Beat Saber created by [EnderdracheLP](https://github.com/EnderdracheLP).
 Without their efforts, this project would not be possible.